 Even professionals new to goal setting often times start with simple nouns as goal names.
-But this approach is not SMART.
+But this approach does not adhere to the SMART criteria.
 It's unclear what this person will accomplish with this goal.
 Will the goal owner read a whitepaper?
 Write one?
 It’s impossible to know.

 Deliver a whitepaper that explains the benefits of the new features to system administrators

 Now it is clearer what the purpose of the goal is, and who should care.
 Remember this formula:

 Note: BetterWorks takes care of some facts for you, like a goal's start and end dates.
 You don’t have to include them in the goal name.

 A winning goal name will capture the attention of your colleagues.
 On the goal create page, use the "Add a description" field to explain the benefits that pursuing and achieving this goal will deliver.
 Quantify the benefits when possible.